Isabella-Mitchell/milestone-project-one/README.md

 ## GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using these steps:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and go to the [GitHub Repository](https://github.com/Isabella-Mitchell/milestone-project-one)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. Locate the Nav bar at the top of the Repository (not top of page).
+Click the Settings tab.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Locate the Nav bar on the left hand side of the page.
+Click the "Pages" Section (under 'Code and automation').
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "main".
+Click save.
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. A notification will appear at the top of the page with the [link](https://isabella-mitchell.github.io/milestone-project-one/index.html) to the deployed site.
+You can return to this GitHub Pages section to access the link.

 ## Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+Forks are used to propose changes to someone else's project, or to use someone else's project as a starting point for your own idea.
+By forking the GitHub Repository you make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.

+To Fork a Github Repository:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and go to the [GitHub Repository](https://github.com/Isabella-Mitchell/milestone-project-one)
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. Locate the Fork button in the top-right corner of the page, click Fork.
 3. You should now have a copy of the original repository in your GitHub account.

 ## Making a Local Clone

+You will now have a fork of the repository, but you don't have the files in that repository locally on your computer.

+To make a local clone:

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and go to the [GitHub Repository](https://github.com/Isabella-Mitchell/milestone-project-one)
-2. Under the repository name, click "Clone or download".
+2. Above the list of files, click  Code.
-3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+3. To clone the repository using HTTPS, under "Clone with HTTPS", click the 'Copy' icon.
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click the 'Copy' icon.
+To clone a repository using GitHub CLI, click Use GitHub CLI, then click the 'Copy' icon.
-4. Open Git Bash
+4. Open Git Bash.
-5. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to the location where you want the cloned directory.
-6. Type `git clone`, and then paste the URL you copied in Step 3.
+6. Type git clone, and then paste the URL you copied earlier.
+It will look like this, with your GitHub AE username instead of YOUR-USERNAME:

 ```
 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY